scala/scala.epfl.ch/faqs.md

 The Scala Center brings together a coalition of individuals and organizations working together to contribute to Scala.
-All of our members, individual and corporate, are actively involved in the Scala project.
+All of our members, individual and corporate, are actively involved in the Scala ecosystem.

 ### How can I support the Scala Center?